boazbk/tcs/lec_03_computation.md

 * $NOT:\{0,1\} \rightarrow \{0,1\}$ defined as $NOT(a) = 1-a$.

-The $AND$, $OR$ and $NOT$  functions are the basic logical operators that are used in logic and many computer system.
+The $AND$, $OR$ and $NOT$  functions are the basic logical operators  used in logic and many computer system.
-Each one of them takes either one or two single bits as input, and produces a single bit as output.
+Each one of these functions takes either one or two single bits as input, and produces a single bit as output.
-Clearly, it cannot get much more basic than these.
+Clearly, it cannot get much more basic than that.
 However, the power of computation comes from _composing_ simple building blocks together.

 Here is an example.
 Consider the function $MAJ:\{0,1\}^3 \rightarrow \{0,1\}$ that is defined as follows: